Huzbi-crypto/Read-Cookies.Sqlite/README.md

 ## Current Status

-- Right now, the current idea for the program has been decided.
-The code for the program will be written in python and will be available soon.
-[Update: Code is available now]
+~~- Right now, the current idea for the program has been decided.
+The code for the program will be written in python and will be available soon.~~ [Update: Code is available now]

 ## Structure of the program